kedargmnv/AICodeReview/README.md

 # AI Code Review

-This repository contains a PowerShell script (`AICodeReview.ps1`) that uses OpenAI's GPT-4 model to perform an AI-based code review on a GitLab merge request.
+This repository contains a PowerShell script (`AICodeReview.ps1`) that automates code reviews for GitLab merge requests using OpenAI's GPT-4.
+It analyzes code changes, ignores files in `.aiignore`, and posts the review as comments.

+This script is designed to work with multiple GitLab projects.
+To use it with a different project, change the `RepositoryId` parameter in the script's command when you run it.
+Each project requires its own `RepositoryId`.

 ## How it works